 Toothpaste with fluoride is recommended for all children.
-Use only a very small amount, about the size of a grain of rice.
+Use only a very small amount, about the size of a pea.
 Adults should squeeze out the amount of toothpaste for young children.
 Adults also should supervise and help with brushing.

-Your child's health care provider may apply fluoride varnish once your child's teeth come in.
+Your child's health care provider may apply fluoride varnish to your child's teeth.
 Over-the-counter fluoride rinse is not recommended for children younger than six years.
 Children younger than six years may swallow high levels of fluoride.